udoumoh/preview/README.md

 # preview
 # The Hectre Teaser

-Welcome to The Hectre Teaser repository! 🏡✨
+Welcome to The Hectre preview repository! 🏡✨

 Explore an exclusive preview of The Hectre – your future destination for all housing needs.
 This repository offers a sneak peek into the innovative features and exciting developments coming your way.